aclyde11/RLMM/README.md

 RLMM is a reinforcement learning env for molecular modeling (currently only protein-ligand docking).

+## For Contributors:
+There are two ways to contribute to this project.
+If you are added to the project as a collaborator, please follow the steps in "Using Branch" section.
+Otherwise, you will have to use forks.
+The most important rule here is that we only use pull request to contribute and we never push directy to the master or develop branch.

+### Using Branch:
+1. Clone the repository: `git clone git@github.com:yiskylee/NICE.git`.
+2. Create your own local feature branch: `git checkout -b your-own-feature-branch develop`
+3. Make your own feature branch visible by pushing it to the remote repo (DO NOT PUSH IT TO THE DEVELOP BRANCH): `git push --set-upstream origin your-own-feature-branch`
+4. Develop your own feature branch in your local repository: `git add`, `git commit`, etc..
+5. After your own branch is completed, make sure to merge the latest change from the remote develop branch to your own local develop branch: 1) `git checkout develop` 2) `git pull`.
+6. Now that your local develop branch is up to date, you can update your own feature branch by: 1) `git checkout your-own-feature-branch` 2) `git pull origin develop`.
+7. Update your own feature branch on the remote repository by: `git push origin your-own-feature-branch`
+8. Make a pull request with base being develop and compare being your-own-feature-branch
+9. After the pull request is merged, your-own-feature-branch on the remote repository will be soon deleted, delete it on your local repository by: `git branch -d your-own-feature-branch`

 ### Copyright

 Copyright (c) 2020, Austin Clyde